-- Review, approve, amend or modify the terms of any compensation programs or plans generally applicable to Executive Officers and other employees of the Company (including the CEO), including, without limitation, any non-customary compensation arrangements, severance arrangements, change-in-control provisions, relocation payments, or any perquisite or other benefit which is different for Executive Officers (including the CEO) than for other employees, except as may be delegated by the Board to another Board committee or as limited by provisions of a shareholder-approved plan.
+- Review, approve, amend, modify or terminate the terms of any compensation programs, plans, perquisites or benefits generally applicable to Executive Officers and other employees of the Company (including the CEO), including, without limitation, any annual incentive plan or other corporate bonus plan, any plan relating to the grant of stock or equity, defined benefit pension plan(s), any noncustomary compensation arrangements, severance arrangements, change-in-control provisions, relocation payments, or any perquisite or other benefit which is different for Executive Officers (including the CEO) than for other employees, except as may be delegated by the Board to another Board committee or as limited by provisions of a shareholder-approved plan (collectively, the “Incentive Plans”).

-- Discharge any responsibilities imposed on the Committee by existing incentive compensation plans and equity-based plans,such plans, and review and make recommendations to the Board with respect to incentive compensation plans and equity-based plans.
+- Discharge any responsibilities imposed on the Committee by existing incentive compensation plans and equity-based plans, and review and make recommendations to the Board with respect to the Incentive Plans.

-- Review the compensation of directors for service on the Board and its committees on an annual basis, and recommend such compensation to the Board for approval.
+- On an annual basis, review the compensation of directors for service on the Board and its committees and as applicable, any other form of compensation payable to members of the Board, and recommend such compensation to the Board for approval.